 “Health administrator” means that individual or agency that is designated with responsibility for health care policy and procedures pursuant to a written agreement, contract or job description.
 The health administrator may be a physician, an individual or a health agency.

-“Juvenile facility” means a juvenile hall ranch or camp, forestry camp, regional youth education facility, boot camp or special purpose juvenile hall.
+“Juvenile facility” means a juvenile hall ranch or camp, forestry camp, regional youth education facility, boot camp, special purpose juvenile hall or secure youth treatment facility.

 “Local Health Officer” means that licensed physician who is appointed by the Board of Supervisors pursuant to Health and Safety Code Section 101000 to carry out duly authorized orders and statutes related to public health within his/her jurisdiction.